-2019 Webinar for Bridges Applicants and Slides [PDF, 1.5MB]
+2020 Webinar for Bridges Applicants Slides [PDF, 3.84 MB]

 Map of Bridges to the Doctorate Institutions(HTML version)

-Bridges Programs select the trainees to be supported.
-Trainees must be a citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
-At the time of appointment, trainees must be enrolled full-time in a master’s program in the biomedical sciences at the master’s-granting partner institution.
+The individual to be trained must be a citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
+Additional details on citizenship, training period, and aggregate duration of support are available in the

 This page last reviewed on